yaoodng7/PEMR/README.md

 Pre-training, linear_evaluation and fine-tuning are all need audio .wav files.
 If you need the .wav files of music, you can contact us through yaodongai@zju.edu.cn.

 ## Pre-trained Model File
 We provide our [pre-trained model](https://github.com/yaoodng7/PEMR/releases/download/pre-trained/pre-trained_model.ckpt) file obtained by pre-training for 300 epochs with 48 batch size.
-More details about this pre-trained model file can be find in https://github.com/yaoodng7/PEMR/releases
+More configuration about this pre-trained model file can be find in https://github.com/yaoodng7/PEMR/releases